 Key Employee Stock Option Plan of RGC Resources, Inc. The Company has a Key Employee Stock Option Plan, which is intended to provide the Company's executive officers and other key employees with long-term incentives and future rewards tied to the price of Resources' common shares over time.
 This Plan requires each option's exercise price per share to equal the fair value of the Company's common shares as of the date of the grant.
 Under the terms of this Plan, the options become exercisable six months from the grant date and expire ten years subsequent to the grant date.
-The Key Employee Stock Option Plan has 20,000 options available for issue as of September 30, 2021.
-We do not anticipate stock options being a significant part of our future compensation structure.
+The Key Employee Stock Option Plan has 22,000 options available for issue as of September 30, 2022.

 RGC Resources, Inc. Nonqualified Deferred Compensation Plan.
 At its October 2020 meeting, the Compensation Committee proposed and the Board of Directors approved a Nonqualified Deferred Compensation Plan intended to attract, incentivize and retain certain officers and key employees of the Company.
 This Plan allows discretionary contributions, based on the achievement toward certain targets, as determined by the Compensation Committee.
 This Plan also allows a participant to defer up to 80% of their cash compensation earned as base salary or incentive.
-The Board approved \$16,000 in discretionary contributions to the Plan for services rendered during fiscal 2021.
+The Board approved \$33,280 in discretionary contributions to the Plan for services rendered during fiscal 2022.